goldenforever/goldenforever.github.io/README.md

+###### This project is very much midway so the documentation is far from what I'd like it to be :)

 # some-js

 Making web development quicker and easier.

 A runtime JavaScript compiler of a language much more fit for purpose than the current mix of HTML, CSS and JS.

-[This link](http://goldenforever.github.io) is an example of a website created with it.
+[This link](http://goldenforever.github.io) is an example of a website created with it, and gives much more info.

 In this case the homepage is generated from these files:
   - http://goldenforever.github.io/Markdown/index.md